Winds of Change

 As offshore wind companies look to develop additional space offshore, they should leverage the regional-scale data, interagency coordination and stakeholder engagement commitments outlined in the regional ocean plans as a model to guide smarter decisions on offshore wind energy projects.
 Partnership with states and stakeholders to continue to improve collaboration is of the utmost importance as this new use advances.

-A regional approach to
+A regional approach to2-Turbines-and-Construction-Blog-1

 The $500 million acquisition of Deepwater Wind by the European company Ørsted has sent signals to the broader marine community that offshore wind in the US is no longer just a long-distant vision.
 Projects are actively being planned and some are on the cusp of development.
 The ocean planning processes that are already in place in the states and regions where developers are looking to bring wind projects should be utilized in an effort to enhance communication and reduce conflict.